rootxnet/rootxnet-web/README.md

 The source code of http://www.rootxnet.com/ website.

-This project serves as a playgrond for some of my ideas:
+This project serves as a playground for some of my ideas:

 ### NanoDJ:
 IPython Notebook publishing platform, it makes easier to keep .ipynb along with all includes in one